 Some sources say the average person makes around 35,000 choices per day.
-Anybody else feeling immediately affirmed–I knew I was tired!
+Is anybody else feeling immediately affirmed–I knew I was tired!
 If you somehow manage to find those precious seven hours of sleep a night, 35,000 means we make about 2,000 decisions every hour or one every two seconds.
 The pandemonium pandemic year of 2020 has done us no favors in aiding our ability and exhaustion in making decisions.
 Many have found themselves overwhelmed and anxious just deciding how they’re going to get their groceries every week.
-We’ve all been called to rethink how we do the daily life things like school, grocery shopping, going to appointments.
+We’ve all been called to rethink how we do daily life things like school, grocery shopping, and going to appointments.
 Called to make more decisions on how we even make decisions!
-For many of us, this shift in our decision making has hit home in far more personal ways.
-We’ve been faced with life changing events on a personal-pandemic level like planning a wedding, laying a loved one to rest, or getting pregnant.
+For many of us, this shift in our decision-making has hit home in far more personal ways.
+We’ve been faced with life-changing events on a personal-pandemic level like planning a wedding, laying a loved one to rest, or getting pregnant.